nielsenramon/kickster/README.md

 ## Automated deployment with TravisCI

-Automated deployment is not by default included in your generated Kickster project.
+Automated deployment is by default not included in your Kickster generated Jekyll project.
 Please follow the steps below to include automated deployment.

 *Note that changes will only deploy when your code is merged into master.*